 - But since it is reserved for internal router purposes it could not be used as a functional IP address on the network.

 Now, If you buy similar models from the manufacturer, they set it to default as http://192.168.1.0 or, 192.168.1.0/24 and you must be sure that it should be the same.
-You can also set more convenient IP address easily whenever you want.
+You can also set a more convenient IP address easily whenever you want.

 Meanwhile, If any of the software presents you the IP 192.168.1.0 as an IP address of any device, it’s surely a bug.
 Make sure to re-check again with the IP Address.
 Possibly, It may be the error of typing (mistyping) since many of the IP addresses are quite similar to each one.
 Example as 192.168.0.l or 192.168.1.0

 192.168.1.0 is a private IP address and it need not be unique on the entire internet but in a local area network.
 When you enter this IP in your browser, your web interface will open where you can log in using the default router username and password.
 Here you can do a lot of things like:

 - Network management options like LAN, WAN, and WLAN settings